The Best Ceramic Frying Pan You Can Buy

 3. Ceramic is slightly more expensive than Teflon for non-stick applications and because most professional restaurants are businesses first, the benefits that ceramic provides do not outweigh the costs.
 Most kitchens will employ traditional non-stick for this reason.

-That being said, we acknowledge the importance of ceramic in the home kitchen and due to its popularity we feel it is a a great addition to any home chef’s kitchen.
+That being said, we acknowledge the importance of ceramic frying pans in the home kitchen and due to its popularity, we feel it is a great addition to any home chef’s kitchen.

 The Benefits of Ceramic